Pan-pan: Nautical uses

 Any immediate risk to life makes a mayday call more appropriate.
-If the vessel is heading to shore and wants an ambulance crew at the dock, the local Coast Guard station can arrange this.
+If the vessel is heading to shore and wants an ambulance crew at the dock, the local coast guard station can arrange this.
 A physician or other trained medical advisor may also be available on the radio, perhaps by patching through via telephone from ashore or from a nearby vessel.
-The UK Radiocommunications Authority at one time promulgated a "pan-pan medico" call for cases where someone needed medical help at sea.
-However, this was never an international procedure word and is not part of the ITU Radio Regulations or related international standards (e.g. International Maritime Organization or ICAO procedures).
+The United Kingdom Radiocommunications Authority at one time promulgated a "pan-pan medico" call for cases where someone needed medical help at sea.
+However, this was never an international procedure word and is not part of the ITU Radio Regulations (RR) or related international standards (e.g. International Maritime Organization (IMO) or International Civil Aviation Organization (ICAO) procedures).

 Marine rescue organisations, such as Coastal Patrol, Coast Guard, and Search and Rescue listen on marine radio frequencies for all distress calls including "pan-pan".
 These organisations can coordinate or assist and can relay such calls to other stations that may be better able to do so.